Why Does the Mighty Thunder Remind Us to Stand Fearless in Life’s Storms? (2025)

 Emotional Responses to Thunder: Fear, Awe, and Empowerment

-Storms can change how we feel quickly.
-The sound of thunder can make us go from calm to alert.
-This change is important when we think about facing life’s storms with fearlessness.
+Storms can rapidly shift our emotional state.
+The sound of thunder can move us from calm to alert in an instant.
+This reaction is important when we think about how people learn to face life’s storms with courage rather than fear.

 Ways to turn storm anxiety into empowerment

-- Behavioural activation — We take small actions during or after storms to feel in control again.
+• Behavioural activation — taking small, purposeful actions during or after storms to restore a sense of agency

 Lessons from Storms: Building Resilience with Dramatic Weather as Metaphor